Anonymized Case Study · 2-year engagement

 "This team was a dream to work with.
 A high-retaining, defensible product with natural organic volume, but needing F2P-economy and performance-UA best practices to unlock their next era of growth.
 Loss aversion will roll out soon and I'm very excited to see the results!"

-Turbine helps mobile game & app publishers drive UA and product KPIs.
+Turbine helps mobile game & app publishers make numbers go up.